You’re the most important person in the world.

 You do you.

 At the end of the day, or article you’re reading, the person who knows how to best care for you is you.
-Maybe self-care for you means talking with somebody else to figure things out, maybe it’s inventing a new sport nobody’s heard of.
+Maybe self-care in the workplace, for you, means talking with somebody else to figure things out, maybe it’s eating alone because you’re tired and overwhemled, maybe it means something totally different.
 It’s impossible to make an all-encompassing list.

 The only way to find out is to take the time to pause and listen to what your soul is telling you.
 Sometimes it’s hard, sometimes it’s easy.
 But when we all devote ourselves to self-care, we’re all happier with our lives.
 And that seems like a pretty rad world to live in.